-Welcome to the Eastern Suburbs School of Music guide to the VCE Music Performance Solo Guitar performance exam for 2016.
-This year has seen little change to the songlist, with one song (White Room in the single note category) to be deleted in 2017.
-You can access the 2016 song list via this link.
+Welcome to the Eastern Suburbs School of Music guide to the VCE Music Performance Solo Guitar performance exam for 2019.
+You can access the 2019 song list via this link.

 Single Note – iconic guitar pieces and solos from acts such as Eric Clapton, Metallica, George Benson.
 Look through this website for summaries of the songs from this category like the analysis of “Cowboys From Hell“.